jepler/wwvbpy/README.md

 within the 100-year WWVB epoch.  (yes, WWVB uses a 2-digit year!)

+# Development status

+The author (@jepler) is not actively using or developing this project.
+Issues and pull requests are not likely to be acted on.
+I would be interested in passing this project to a new maintainer.

 # WWVB Timecodes
 The National Institute of Standards and Technology operates the WWVB time signal service near Fort Collins, Colorado.
 The signal can be received in most